The Two RV Gypsies: Full-Time RVers

 Blue Hole Falls

-Eventually, the two RV Gypsies went back up the stairs and returned to the parking lot.
-They found it actually easier to just walk up the slight slope on the right side of the stairs instead of using the stairs.
+Below: Eventually, the two RV Gypsies went back up the stairs and returned to the parking lot.
+They found it easier to just walk up the slight slope on the right side of the stairs instead of using the stairs.

 the steps just before Blue Hole Falls

-At the top of the stairs, the two RV Gypsies paused a few moments on a short side path to look down upon the Plunge Pool where they had just been.
+Below: At the top of the stairs, the two RV Gypsies paused a few moments on a short side path to look down upon the Plunge Pool where they had just been.

 looking down at Blue Hole Falls